-Think about your typical workout and the equipment you regularly use.
+Think about your typical and the you regularly use.
 Prioritize this list so that you get the most important machines or gear first.
 Then work your way down the list, stopping when your gym reaches capacity.

 8. Racks and Shelving Garage Gym Ideas

 One way you can keep your gym neat and organized is to use racks and shelving.
 This will help you keep smaller equipment pieces together.
 If you plan to have dumbbells, a rack is a must to avoid having them lying on the floor.
 Use a rack mounted on the wall to hang your bars and grips on.
-Keeping everything in one place will also help your workout go by faster as you’ll spend less time searching for the things you need.
+Keeping everything in one place will also help your workout go by faster, as you’ll spend less time searching for the things you need.

 If you don’t want to purchase a rack, you can mount hooks on the wall.
 These will work for a variety of items, from grips to resistance bands.